 If you want a dictionary definition, an alcoholic is a person who suffers from the disease of alcoholism.
 His or her brain has become dependent on alcohol to function, and without a drink, withdrawal symptoms occur.
 However, there is much more to the story.
 Alcoholism is a disease, and as with most diseases, there are levels of severity.

 So how can you tell if you’ve crossed the line from drinker to alcoholic?
 What do you do if you think you are an alcoholic?
 How do you stop?
 Who can help?
 We want to answer all of these questions for you.
 First, it’s important to realize why alcoholism is such a dangerous disease.

-Why is this a Problem?
+Why is Alcohol a Problem?

 Not only can alcoholism lead to serious health concerns, but it can also cause issues with personal and business relationships.
-Furthermore, many alcoholics face extreme financial burdens as they spend too much money on alcohol while also neglecting their career responsibilities.
+Furthermore, many alcoholics face extreme financial burdens as they spend too much money on alcohol, while also neglecting their career responsibilities.